 Every Career Discovery student is exposed to the following disciplines but will select one as a concentration:

-the design and preservation of individual buildings and the understanding of relationships between buildings
+Architecture: the design and preservation of individual buildings and the understanding of relationships between buildings and their surroundings

-the planning, design, and preservation of built and natural environments, from private gardens and rural landscapes to urban parks and civic infrastructure projects
+Landscape Architecture: the planning, design, and preservation of built and natural landscapes, from rural landscapes to urban parks and infrastructure projects

 Design is everywhere, surrounding us wherever we go and influencing cityscapes and landscapes in ways that are material, social, emotional, and spiritual.
 In the Career Discovery program, students go beyond studio work in order to study the broader, real-world impact of the design and planning professions.
 With guidance and in-depth instruction from respected faculty members and practitioners, their experiences will help them make the leap from theory to practice, idea to reality.

 The Career Discovery Faculty Director, Jeff Klug, a graduate of the Harvard University Graduate School of Design, is a practicing Architect in Boston.
 Our Lead Faculty are also graduates of the Harvard University Graduate School of Design and/or practitioners in their respective fields.
 The faculty are assisted in the design studios by instructors who are advanced GSD students or recent graduates.
 A maximum ratio of 15 students per instructor or lower is maintained.